aimee-mcneil-melville/ToDo-Full-Stack/packages/jwt-auth/README.md

 Now is a good time to commit your changes and swap driver/navigator.

-### 7. Allowing the user to register and log in/out using Auth0
+### 7. Allowing the user to log in/out using Auth0

 In `client/components/Nav.jsx`: